ptmt/ptmt.github.com/_posts/2016-02-21-react-native-one-year-later.md

 # Stage One: The first date

-Initial conditions:

-- A legacy app written on top of some WebView hybrid framework, which constantly [facing its limitations](http://potomushto.com/2015/03/02/webviews-are-hard.html).
+Initial conditions: A legacy app written on top of some WebView hybrid framework, which constantly [facing its limitations](http://potomushto.com/2015/03/02/webviews-are-hard.html).

-- A completed web app in React.
-Hmm, so I can go with JSX, I can use this ecosystem.
+A completed web app using `"react": "0.12.x"` (Hmm, so I can go with JSX, I can use this ecosystem).

-- React conference where R**** Native has been announced.
+A conference where React Native has been announced.

 <img src="/images/2016/react-native-announce.png" alt="Annnouncing React Native" style="width: 300px;"/>

+And you wait.
 Then one day you wake up in the morning, looking in the window at a very gloomy weather outside, you open the browser and see the news all over the internet: RN is released to public and the repo already has a thousand stars.

 It's finally open to `npm install`.

 # Stage Two: Obsession

 After first two weeks there is only pure joy in the blood.
+Challenge accepted.
 The documentation is inconsistent, but doesn't matter (there is an [awesome UIExplorer](https://github.com/facebook/react-native/blob/master/Examples/UIExplorer/ClipboardExample.js#L33)).
 Best practices doesn't exist: doesn't matter, some of such could be ported from the web, some could be used from other native frameworks.
 Not enough plugins: doesn't matter.
 You can write a plugin that you need by yourself.
 Apple has released new APIs for 3D Touch Quick Actions.
 Not a problem.
 You need more complicated maps than you get out-of-the-box?
 Let's wrap into JS APIs some advanced native implementation.

 It's inevitable that you soon get your first sensible [pull request](https://github.com/facebook/react-native/pull/1318) which could take a few weeks of the fun process of contributing.
 Important lesson how to be more careful, after all.
 Objective C still scares sometimes, but it doesn't look weird anymore.
 Patterns, paradigms, idioms which were formed over decades.
 It's a new, unknown language which could teach you a lot and refresh sweet memories of pure C.